readium/webpub-manifest/contexts/default/README.md

 ## Subjects

-A Web Publication Manifest may also provide one or more subjects using the `subject` element:
+A Web Publication Manifest <span class="rfc">may</span> also provide one or more subjects using the `subject` element:

 ```json
 "subject": "Historical Fiction"